 #10 / SK-II

 If you’re in the market for a luxury skin care brand that is worth every cent, try SK-II.
-It was another one of Myer’s five most popular skin care brands for 2018, with their SK-II Facial Treatment Essence and SK-II Facial Treatment Gentle Cleanser the top two selling products for the brand.
+It was another one of Myer’s five most popular skin care brands for 2018, with their SK-II Facial Treatment Essence ($109 at Sephora) and SK-II Facial Treatment Gentle Cleanser ($103 at Sephora) standing strong as the top two selling products for the brand.
 The hero ingredient throughout this Japanese skin care brand is PITERA™, an ingredient derived from yeast fermentation that contains over 50 micro-nutrients like vitamins, minerals, amino acids and organic acids to leave skin clearer and brighter.

-Celebrity fans: In an interview with Into The Gloss, Ellen Pompeo claimed “SK-II changed my life”, and Chrissy Teigen is apparently a big fan of the SK-II sheet masks for keeping her skin hydrated during long flights.
+Celebrity fans: In an interview with Into The Gloss, Ellen Pompeo claimed “SK-II changed my life”, and Chrissy Teigen is apparently a big fan of the SK-II Facial Treatment Masks ($150 at Sephora) for keeping her skin hydrated during long flights.

 #9 / Dermalogica

 Dermalogica is a brand that’s seriously committed to skin health.
 Their extensive range of skin care products are all free of common irritants and ingredients like lanolin, SD alcohol, mineral oil, artificial colours and fragrances.
 They have no-fuss, get-straight-down-to-business kind of formulas that focus on achieving results without compromising your skin in the process.
 The brand has won over 320 awards worldwide!
 One of its long-standing hero products is the Daily Microfoliant ($89 at Dermalogica), which has been a cult favourite around the world for years.
 In 2017, Dermalogica was one of the top three most-Googled beauty brands in Australia and in 2018 it made the 'top 10 skin care brands' list as part of our Generation Beauty survey.